gagankj/installing-frappe-drive/README.md

 All the commands mentioned here has to be RUN IN TERMINAL.

-### First of all , run these commands in first before installing the drive
+### First of all , run these commands before installing the drive
     sudo apt update
 ###
     sudo add-apt-repository universe